Stephen Hasner | Workers' Compensation | June 26, 2017

 Head injuries can cause permanent disability, memory loss, mobility problems, and significant mood swings, which can make it difficult, if not impossible for the injured party to remain employed.
 Fortunately, Georgia’s workers’ compensation laws provide medical benefits and weekly wages to those who sustain injuries while on the job, regardless of fault.

-The filing process can be difficult, so if you or a loved one suffered an injury at work, it is critical to consult with an experienced Savannah workers’ compensation attorney who can ensure that you meet all filing deadlines and submit the necessary documentation.
+The filing process can be difficult, so if you or a loved one suffered an injury at work in Georgia, it is critical to consult with an experienced Savannah workers’ compensation attorney who can ensure that you meet all filing deadlines and submit the necessary documentation.

 Most Common Types of Head Injuries

 Although many employees do sustain serious traumatic brain injuries (TBIs) while on the job, less severe head injuries, such as concussions, are more common.
 Concussions are the result of sudden impacts that cause the brain to collide with the inside of the skull.
 This can seriously damage brain tissue, making it difficult for the injured party to focus, cause difficulty sleeping, and lead to mood swings.
 Most concussions heal over time but need to be closely monitored.